 - Spectroscopic studies of interactions between molecules that focus on advancing quantitative characterization of hydrogen bonding and related phenomena.

 - Design and development of high resolution quantum cascade laser and solid -state non-laser Terahertz instrumentation and techniques to reveal fundamentally new experimental information on intermolecular interactions.

-- In collaboration with Dr. R. R. Lucchese, semi-empirical morphing methodologies are developed so that vibrationally-complete potentials can be generated capable of characterizing intermolecular properties to near spectroscopic accuracy as well as discovery of new weakly bound phenomena.
+- Semi-empirical compound-model morphing methodologies are developed so that vibrationally-complete potentials can predict intermolecular properties to near spectroscopic accuracy as well as discovery of new weakly bound phenomena.
+[In collaboration with R.R.
+Lucchese]

 Z. Wang, B.A.
 McElmurry, R.R.
 Lucchese, J.W.
 Bevan and L.H.
 Coudert, "Paired Hydrogen Bonds in the Hydrogen Halide Homodimer (HI)2", J. Chem.
 Phys.
-134, 064317-064332 (2011).
+134, 064317-064333 (2011).